 The BPSB founded the Zero Tolerance Youth Leadership Team in 2011.
 According to Carl Pinkston (Pinkston) with the BPSB, the program is a leadership pipeline to create, "the next generation of movement builders."
-Through the leadership program high school students learn: how to structure and deliver a presentation, public speaking, action research, and data and policy analysis.
-The Zero Tolerance Youth Leadership Team uses those skills to make presentations about the negative impacts of zero tolerance school policies to legislators, policy experts, and school boards.
+Through the leadership program high school students learn public speaking skills, how to structure and deliver a presentation, how to conduct action research, and analyze data and policy.35 The Zero Tolerance Youth Leadership Team uses those skills to develop and deliver presentations about the negative impacts of zero tolerance school policies to legislators, policy experts, and school boards.

 One innovative way the Zero Tolerance Youth Leadership Team advocated for school discipline reform was by performing two plays, Zero and Willful.
-In 2011, TCE funded Cornerstone Theater Company, which creates original plays based on community members' narratives, to produce plays about punitive school discipline policies and the school-toprison pipeline.
-The BPSB, with assistance from the Zero Tolerance Youth Team, brought together youth, adults, and school staff from three different Sacramento high schools to obtain firsthand accounts upon which to base the play Zero.
+In 2011, TCE funded Cornerstone Theater Company, which creates original plays based on community members' narratives, to produce plays about punitive school discipline policies and the school-to-prison pipeline.
+The BPSB and the Zero Tolerance Youth Team, brought together youth, adults, and school staff from three different Sacramento high schools to obtain firsthand accounts upon which to base the play Zero.
 Cornerstone wrote and produced the play, which included training Zero Tolerance Youth Leadership Team members and community residents to act alongside Cornerstone actors.